lgwillmore/warden/docs/src/orchid/resources/homepage.md

 systems, languages, frontend, backend.
 It also exposes Policies as business data for CRUD.

 ## Feature Overview

 - Simple but powerful DSL for defining access Policies.
- - An In Memory Decision Point for evaluating access requests given a set of Policies.
+- A local Decision Point for evaluating access requests given a source of Policies.
+- An InformationPoint hook for silently enriching request attributes.
 - A General Enforcement Point for guarding execution paths.
- - An InformationPoint hook for silently enriching request attributes.
 - Framework specific Enforcement Points:
     - Ktor

 ## Planned Features

 - Enforcement Point for Spring
 - Tools for CRUDing persistent policies
+- Policy naming
+- More informative responses to allow insight into how a request was approved/denied